The Three Gifts From the Wise Men - a Christmas Story

 Avishai just stared at Jesus.

-Jesus then said, “Later, you received some gold.
+“Later," Jesus continued, "you received some gold.
 Much gold.
 I suspect you spent it well, or invested it to bring you continual returns?”

 Avishai sat down on the nearest bench.
 Shakily, he said, “I have never lacked anything in life.”